The Bankrate promise

 How to use Experian Boost

 To get started, create an account online or in the Experian mobile app.
-Information required to open an account is limited to your name, the last four digits of your Social Security number and your contact details.
+The information required to open an account is limited to your name, the last four digits of your Social Security number and your contact details.
 You’ll also have to answer some security questions to confirm your identity.

 “Some may not see improved scores or approval odds.
 Not all lenders use credit information impacted by Experian Boost.”